-Planning for Next Year-Using the Education Master Plan as the starting point for discussions related to strategic planning, the PIEAC develops goals/objectives for the following year.
+Planning for Next Year-In late spring, using the Education Master Plan as the starting point for discussions related to strategic planning, the PIEAC develops goals/objectives for the following year.
 These goals/objectives are sent to the Academic Senate, Classified Senate, Student Associated Government, and Blue Ribbon Management Team for discussion and approval.

 Town Halls/Forums-Following approval from constituency groups, PIEAC will hold town hall meetings to share the goals/objectives that have been approved and to get feedback and buy-in from the college as a whole.